sculptui/vscode/README.md

 <!-- TODO: Gif showing selection of element. -->
 <img src="images/SculptUI-vscode-demo.gif" width="100%" alt="SculptUI VS Code Demo">

-Use SculptUI's powerful styles editor to view and change style attributes defined in plain (s)css, (s)css modules or [Material-UI Styles](https://material-ui.com/styles/basics/).
+Use SculptUI's powerful styles editor to view and change style attributes defined in plain (s)css, (s)css modules, [styled-components](https://styled-components.com/) or [Material-UI Styles](https://material-ui.com/styles/basics/).
 See the results in your UI while the code is written for you.

 In the embedded property editor you see all the properties defined on the selected element.
 And you can edit them right there and watch your changes reflect in the browser and your code.